-Most universities, colleges, and immigration prefer it.
-Choosing the TOEFL can help you stand out to admission officers and the likes.
-Also, TOEFL is favored by 9/10 universities in the United States and has a 100% acceptance rate to the UK universities, including the well-known Russell Group schools.
+Most universities, colleges, and immigrants prefer it.
+Choosing the TOEFL can help you stand out from admission officers and the like.
+Also, TOEFL is favored by 9/10 universities in the United States and has a 100% acceptance rate to UK universities, including the well-known Russell Group schools.

 - New Zealand

 Top universities in Asia also accept TOEFL across mainland China, Hong Kong, Japan, Korea, and Malaysia.